top of page

 a little bit about me

-fast forward to 6 years after college and i have a better understanding now for why the diet plans, exercise plans, and morning routines never stuck - i was forcing myself to do things i didn't actually want to do under the assumption i needed to be more disciplined, i needed to love myself more, and i needed to choose myself more. these are not inherently bad, they are just not the truth. the truth is simple: i need to listen to myself.
+fast forward to 7 years after college and i have a better understanding now for why the diet plans, exercise plans, and morning routines never stuck. i was forcing myself to do things i didn't truly want to do under the belief that i needed to be more disciplined, that i needed to love myself more, and i that i had to choose myself more. these aren't bad things, but they're not the whole truth. the truth is simple: i need to listen to myself and i need to peel back the layers and learn more about myself.

 bottom of page